In no absolute monarchy has there been such centralization as there is in today’s fascist and Bolshevist states. It calls to mind imperial Rome.

 There are two worlds, then.
 One is the world of evil, though instituted by God.
 The other is the world of pure light and pure love.
 It has nothing to do with violence.
 The church serves but one Spirit.
 Every state, by contrast, serves two spirits because it belongs to evil.
 On the one hand, it serves God’s order, on the other hand, the devil.

 For if we speak of the divine origin of the state, seen relatively, we must also speak of the devilish origin of the state, seen relatively.
 Though the state is instituted by God, it is also an instrument of the devil.
 It is in relationship with evil, and like anything that mixes with evil, must turn from God to Satan.
-This is described by John in Revelations 13: “And to it the dragon gave his power and his throne and great authority.”
+This is described by John in Revelation 13: “And to it the dragon gave his power and his throne and great authority.”
 This means that the dragon gives the state his might.

 A relative order is not God’s ultimate will.
 Yet God does not utterly forsake humankind, and therefore he gives them this relative order.
 Should he utterly forsake them, they would not breathe even for a moment more; they would have no more to eat.
-Therefore, God permits his sun to shine and his rain to fall on the evil and the good.
+Therefore, God permits his sun to shine and his rain to fall on the evil and the good [Matt.
+5:45].
 No human being exists in whom there is nothing of God left.
 Even in a brothel, God still has his order: even in an army.
 But it is an order of hell.

 Hitler, then, is a God-appointed lord of hell – just as Pharaoh, too, was an instrument of God: an instrument of God’s wrath.
 Nor does this apply only to Hitler.
 It applies also to the parliamentary state of Britain.
 Look at India, Ireland, and Palestine!